EvgeniyaItkina/from-the-ground-up-bundling/lessons/03-adding-lint/README.md

 - So have at least two configurations: one for Node.js with Node.js globals and one for Browser files with browser globals
   - You can see this in our ESlint
-- But many times you have more than one of these: for example, Jest files need their own configuration and rules
+- But many times you have more than one of these: for example, Jest files need their own configuration and rules, and Playwight tests are Node.js tests

 ## 5 ESLint is a test